 Klio Blonz, flute

 Klio performs extensively as a soloist and ensemble player in France, Greece, Bulgaria, Ireland and the UK.
-She has been broadcast by BBC Radio 3, and has appeared in numerous festivals and concert serieses such as Brighton Festival, Prokofiev Festival, Barnes Festival, Blenheim Music Circle, the International Music Festival of Cyclades in Greece, Abbey de Villelongue and Les Theophanies concert series in France and in venues such the Queen Elizabeth Hall, Blackheath Halls, St James's Piccadilly, St Martin-in-the-Fields.
-She is regularly touring the U.K with AMALTHEA, her flute and harp duo and works regularly with cellist Rebecca Hewes.
-A graduate of Trinity College of Music in London, Klio is devoted to early years music education and is a project leader for Trinity College of Music as well as leading the Early Years Program at the Blackheath Conservatoire.
+She has been broadcast by BBC Radio 3, andhas appeared in numerous festivals and concert series both in the UK and across Europe.
+She has performed in venues such the Queen Elizabeth Hall, Blackheath Halls, St James’s Piccadilly and St Martin-in-the-Fields.
+Other regular work includes touring the UK with AMALTHEA, her flute and harp duo, and performing with cellist Rebecca Hewes.
+A graduate of Trinity College of Music in London, Klio is devoted to early years music education and is a project leader for Trinity College of Music as well as leading the Early Years Programme at the Blackheath Conservatoire.